SCUT-DLVCLab/Document-AI-Recommendations/Datasets/datasets_vie.md

 The passport subset includes a total 100k synthetic images with 7 key categories.

 The business card subset contains 200k synthetic images with 10 key categories.
-The positions of the key entities are not constant and some entities may not exist, which is a challenge for appling VIE.
+The positions of the key entities are not constant and some entities may not exist, which is a challenge for applying VIE.

 <p align=center>
     <img src="../img/dataset_img/EATEN_1.jpg" width=500>
 </p>

-The Meadn Entity Accuracy is calculated as shown below
+The Mean Entity Accuracy is calculated as shown below
 $$
 mEA = \sum_{i=0}^{I-1}\mathbb{I}(y^i==g^i)/I
 $$